blitzy-public-samples/hao-backprop-test/src/backend/README.md

 # Node.js Hello World Backend

-Backend implementation of a simple Node.js HTTP server that exposes a single REST endpoint `/hello` which returns "Hello world" to clients.
+Backend implementation of a simple Node.js HTTP server that exposes REST endpoints `/hello` which returns "Hello world" to clients and `/health` for server health checks.

 ## Overview